Experience the 1950s in our museum house

 Museum houses abound along the canals of central Amsterdam, but in Slotermeer you can also find a slice of Amsterdam life in the 1950s.
 On Freek Oxstraat in New West you can experience how people lived in a modern family house in the 1950s.
 Heating with a coal stove, calling with ‘a big bakelite apparatus’ and cooking in a Bruynzeel-kitchen.
-The model house has been fully decorated in accordance with the principles of the ‘Stichting Goed Wonen’.
-The Stichting (Association for Good Living) was created after the Second World-War, and brought together idealistic architects, designers, manufacturers, shopkeepers and consumers who strived for a type of home furnishing in which each family member could optimally develop.
+The model house has been fully decorated in accordance with the principles of the ‘Stichting Goed Wonen’ (Association for Good Living).
+This Stichting was created after the Second World-War and brought together idealistic architects, designers, manufacturers, shopkeepers and consumers who strived for a type of home furnishing in which each family member could optimally develop.

 Together with housing corporation ‘de Alliantie’ the residence has been refurbished to its original state.
 Its furnishings and interiors were donated by local residents and other interested people.
 Volunteers helped to restore the goods, and to clean and decorate the house.
 The result is a museum house of and for us all.

 Visit the Van Eesteren Museum House

 The Van Eesteren Museum House in Amsterdam New-West can be visited all year round: